 📍Address: 5700 S DuSable Lk Shr Dr, Chicago, IL 60637

-🗓️ When: Every Wednesday evening from 4:00 pm–10:00 pm
+🗓️ When: Free for Illinois residents (with proof of residency) every Wednesday evening from 4:00 pm–10:00 pm

 📍Address: 1300 S DuSable Lk Shr Dr, Chicago, IL 60605